Malindi Kenya and Mambrui Kenya Africa – Getting Settled 2019-2020

-I stayed at an Airbnb two bedroom self-contained house in Mambrui when I arrived in Kenya.
+When I first arrived in Kenya, I stayed at an Airbnb two bedroom self-contained house in Mambrui Kenya.
 By self-contained I mean the kitchen and bathroom were inside the house.
-This was a must for me.
-I love the country, but I also have the city in me.

 The house didn’t have a ceiling though, which many houses in the rural area do not have ceilings.
 They have roofs, but no ceilings.

 Not having a ceiling is nice because it makes a wide open space.
 The roofs contain gaps to let air in and out, but this also lets in bugs.

 These pictures are an example of a house without a ceiling.
 It is a different house than the one I have written about.
 I donated the money to the owner to put the ceiling in.